jyotsnan/assigns_has_many_through_relations/README.md

     left_side_model.users
   end

-  # The scope that loads all the non selected left side model's reight relations.
+  # The scope that loads all the non selected left side model's right relations.
   #
   # e.g. in the case where you declare assigns_has_many_relationships_with :location, :user
   # then this scope would essentially load: